 For additional details, select a driver above or select a division from the interactive Trefis split for Paramount at the top of the page.

 Paramount is a leading global media and entertainment company.
 The company's distribution platforms include broadcast and cable networks as well as a fast-growing streaming operation.
 The company's portfolio includes well-known brands such as CBS, Showtime Networks, Paramount Pictures, Nickelodeon, and MTV.
-Paramount also holds among the most extensive library television and film titles in the industry.
+Paramount also holds among the most extensive library of television and film titles in the industry.

 TV Media Business is Paramount's most valuable segment, primarily due to its higher revenues and thick margins.